 An important part of the research process is writing about your work.
 Consulting the work of others before you is inevitable and you acknowledge their work by providing proper annotation of the sources used.
 The following tutorials will help you to recognize when to cite sources and how to do so.

 If you encounter issues opening the tutorials, select a different browser.
 "Avoiding Plagiarism" may not perform correctly in Chrome so try Firefox or Explorer.

 This video from UBC Science Writing describes when to cite sources and offers tips on science writing.

-*If there is an issue number, it is usually found after the volume number, but before the page number(s).
+This citation, below, is in ACS format.
+The journal shown in this example has a volume number but not an issue number.
+If there is an issue number, it is found after the volume number, but before the page number(s).

 Evans, D. A.; Fitch, D. M.; Smith, T. E.; Cee, V. J. Application of Complex Aldol Reactions to the Total Synthesis of Phorboxazole B. J. Am.
 Chem.
 Soc.
 2000, 122, 10033-10046.

 Note: Journal abbreviation and volume are italicized.
 However, issue number (if present) is not italicized.
 Year of publication is bolded.
 Use CASSI (Chemical Abstracts Service Source Index) to find standard journal abbreviations.
 Here is an example, below, of an article with an issue number.

 Berthod, A.; Ruiz-Angel, M. J.; Carda-Broch, S. Ionic Liquids in Separation Techniques.
 J. Chromatogr., 2008, 1184 (1-2), 6-18.